israeloche/sales-performance-analysis/README.md

 # Sales Data Analysis

 An exploratory data analysis (EDA) project built in Python using a 1,500-row sales dataset.
-The notebook uncovers revenue trends, product performance, regional breakdowns, and salesperson effectiveness through data aggregation and visualizations.
+The notebook uncovers revenue trends, product performance, and regional breakdowns through data aggregation and visualizations.

 ---